ropensci/CoordinateCleaner/README.md

 [![downloads](http://cranlogs.r-pkg.org/badges/grand-total/CoordinateCleaner)](http://cranlogs.r-pkg.org/badges/grand-total/CoordinateCleaner)
 [![rstudio mirror downloads](http://cranlogs.r-pkg.org/badges/CoordinateCleaner)](http://cranlogs.r-pkg.org/badges/CoordinateCleaner)

-***Note: the latest release of CoordinateCleaner (2.0-2), is incompatible with scripts using older versions (1.x), since function and argument names changed.
+***Note: the latest release of CoordinateCleaner (2.0-2) is incompatible with scripts using older versions (1.x), since functions and argument names changed.
 Please see the news file for details.***

 Automated flagging of common spatial and temporal errors in biological and palaeontological collection data, for the use in conservation, ecology and palaeontology.
 Specifically includes tests for